• Skip to main content

 This post may contain affiliate links.

 Visiting Israel?
-Try a Judean Desert jeep tour.
+Try a Judaean Desert jeep tour.
 This otherworldly desert above the Dead Sea is where the Dead Sea Scrolls were discovered, where biblical history was made and where adventure beckons.
 And where things get lost for centuries …

-Judean Desert Adventure
+Judaean Desert Adventure

 I’m scrambling around in a panic, flinging things out of my suitcase.
 “Where is it?
 Where is it?”